lucianoambrosini/Ambrosinus-Toolkit/AI_components/SD_ControlNET_locally/README.md

 **Since Ambrosinus-Toolkit v1.1.9**
 These are a set of components under development and are able to run SD and CN locally.
 The first two components developed are *LaunchSD_loc* and *AIeNG_loc*.

+**Since Ambrosinus-Toolkit v1.2.2**
+Now it is possible running Stable Difussion on your LAN.
+Please, [for more info have a look here](https://bit.ly/SDandCNinsideGH-Upd3) 😉

 ⚠️**Important Run Rhino as Administrator!** *Each session needs to run firstly the LAunchSD_loc component to establish a live connection between the Stable Diffusion engine and the Grasshopper components.*
 <br>
 <br>